-You may review each of the proposed versions:
+The 2015 budget has been adopted.
+You may review each of the adopted versions:

 Westchester County is on a calendar year budget.
-It is the only county in New York State with a AAA rating from all three rating services--a Triple Triple A. The Westchester County Budget Office serves as staff to the County Executive and the County Board of Legislators on budget issues.
+It is the only county in New York State with a AAA rating from two of the three rating services.
+The Westchester County Budget Office serves as staff to the County Executive and the County Board of Legislators on budget issues.
 The department prepares the annual operating budgets and capital budgets for the county and its four water districts, 11 sewer districts and one refuse disposal district, as well as for Westchester Community College.